Japan November jobless rate steady at 3.5 percent

 The seasonally adjusted unemployment rate compared with economists' median forecast of 3.5 percent.

-The jobs-to-applicants ratio rose to 1.12 from 1.10 in October, marking the highest job availability since May 1992, separate data from the labor ministry showed.
+The jobs-to-applicants ratio rose to 1.12 from 1.10 in October, marking the highest job availability since May 1992, separate data from the labour ministry showed.

 The number of new job offers rose 1.2 percent in November from the prior month but fell 4.4 percent from a year earlier.